The rebranding approach

 Sometimes, the process involves brand repair.
 That means being able to look at your brand clearly and fix permissions that limit acceptance or create barriers.
 It is very difficult to do on your own because often the problem the prospect sees as a barrier is untrue.
 But that doesn’t matter.
 It is a problem if it’s believed.
 Being true does not fix the problem.

-It is for that reason that you are hesitant to address it.
-An emotional attachment to your brand is why you need an unbiased approach.
+It is for that reason that many brands are hesitant to address it.
+They believe simply educating target audiences on the issue will fix the problem.
+In addition, an emotional attachment to your brand is why you need an unbiased approach.
 Brand repair is about dealing with what is, not what should be.
 Stealing Share approaches this with a lack of sentimentality.
 The brand must be viewed in a fresh and meaningful light to the people you need to influence.

 The process is difficult because you have to erase old meaning as well as create a new one.